Development of Hand-Held Devices for Pathogen Detection

 Faculty Mentor: Z. Hugh Fan

 What the Participant Will Do: This project is experimentally focused.
-The student will be trained to fabricate microfluidic devices.
-The devices will then be tested by the student while being trained on micropumps and microscopic observation.
-Unique surface designs (e.g., biomimetic surfaces) and various microchannel geometries (e.g., microfilmers) will be assessed, and their effects on tumor cell capture efficiency will be investigated.
-The student is encouraged to test their own ideas after training and understanding the challenges.
+The student will be trained to fabricate devices, including 3D printing, lamination, and integration.
+The devices will then be tested by the student while being trained on valving control, assays, and detection.
+Various detection schemes and conditions will be investigated, and their effects on detection sensitivities will be studied.
+The student is encouraged to test their own ideas after training and understanding the challenges associated with the project.

 New Classes of Fluid Instabilities in 3D Printing of Soft Matter